 On that one issue alone, I could find myself, especially knowing the names ahead of time, voting for a candidate.

-And then if, say that candidate were to build the wall, move America to energy independence, and if that candidate could repeal Obamacare and give us health savings accounts, and have some degree of economic restraint and try and balance the budget, I mean it'd be a home run from where we are now, which is a country in decline.
+And then if, say, that candidate were to build the wall, move America to energy independence, and if that candidate could repeal Obamacare and give us health savings accounts and have some degree of economic restraint and try and balance the budget, I mean, it'd be a home run from where we are now, which is a country in decline.

 Those would be great things for the country.

-You know, it's not you know, to me, if I had to write out, and I said there are two things that I would like to see Donald Trump do in this campaign that I think that would help him with conservatives and help him win the election, general election.
+You know, it's not, you know, to me, if I had to write out, and I said there are two things that I would like to see Donald Trump do in this campaign that I think that would help him with conservatives and help him win the election, general election.

 That's not my decision.

-Like Rudy Giuliani could be a great attorney general or Secretary of Homeland Security, or Chris Christie could do one or two of those jobs.
+But I would also mention a team of rivals like Rudy Giuliani could be a great Attorney General or Secretary of Homeland Security or Chris Christie could do one or two of those jobs.

 You know, they could all be a part of the team.